KaustubhaRam/titanic_survival_prediction/README.md

 # titanic_survival_prediction
+<h1>Task 1 Titanic Survival Prediction</h1><br>
-Prediction of survival of Titanic passengrers
+Prediction of survival of Titanic passengrers.
 Python was used to analyse and predict survival of people.
+Logistic Regression Model was used.
-Tableau was used to analyse the data.
+LTableau was used to analyse the data.